Lulu13022002/ScrollAPI/README.md

 # ScrollAPI
-A scroll api for a website only for body element
+A simple scroll api for a website only for body element

 ### Usage of functions
   * scrollAPI.isEnable() : [boolean] check if the scrollbar is enable